saiko-tech/csgo-centrifuge/README.md

 The public service does not offer any uptime or compatibility guarantees.
 It also doesn't allow listing/indexing of all map versions or access to the BSP files.

-If you are interested in a business-grade service please get in touch - you can find contact details on the [saiko.tech](https://saiko.tech/) website.
+If you are interested in a business-grade service (and many more features!) please get in touch - you can find contact details on the [saiko.tech](https://saiko.tech/) website.

 ### Usage